 For more information and to see if you qualify, visit the Cold Weather Payment guide page.

-Hardship funds are available from all the bigger suppliers.
+Hardship funds are available from all the bigger suppliers for those who need help with energy bills.
 These are funds specifically earmarked to help customers in need, and often include grants and other help to upgrade boilers and improve insulation.
 The application process can be fairly rigorous - it varies between suppliers but at a minimum, you’ll probably need to provide breakdowns of your income and expenditure - so you’ll need to speak to a debt advisor (as a requirement) before applying.

 Find out more about the help offered by the bigger energy suppliers below:

-E.ON Next - in addition to the Priority Services Register, there is an Energy Fund available to help the most vulnerable customers
+• E.ON Next - in addition to the Priority Services Register, there is an E.ON Next Energy Fund initiative available to help the most vulnerable customers

-Councils are able to help customers in need by dipping into the Household Support Fund, a pot of £500 million available to spend between October 2021 and March 2022.
+Councils are able to help customers with energy bills by dipping into the Household Support Fund, which is £842 million available to councils in England to support those most in need between 1 April 2023 and 31 March 2024.
 It’s not solely an energy fund - it was established to help people as a result of the pandemic, so it could be used for other utilities and essentials.
 Eligibility depends on the council, so it’s worth getting in touch to see if you qualify.

 There are a number of charities which are available for help and advice if you're struggling to manage your energy bills, as well.